dmitriykara/ads-tech-tornados-project/task8/Karavaeva_Ekaterina/README.md

 Download the file Problems_A,_B.ipynb, then go to Google Colab https://colab.google/ and upload the file.

 ## Design Approach and Justification

-Key Word in Context (KWIC)
+# Key Word in Context (KWIC)

-Method 1: Abstract Data Types
+## Method 1: Abstract Data Types

 The Abstract Data Types (ADT) method uses object-oriented principles to encapsulate functionality and data for the KWIC problem.
 Key classes include:

-TextProcessor:
+- **TextProcessor**:

-Cleans and prepares text for indexing by removing stop words and splitting text into words.
+  - Cleans and prepares text for indexing by removing stop words and splitting text into words.

-Context:
+- **Context**:

-Stores the context of keywords, including surrounding words and page number, and formats output for display.
+  - Stores the context of keywords, including surrounding words and page number, and formats output for display.

-KWICIndex:
+- **KWICIndex**:

-Manages the KWIC index by storing keywords and their contexts.
+  - Manages the KWIC index by storing keywords and their contexts.
 It generates index entries by processing text through the TextProcessor.

-KWICDisplay:
+- **KWICDisplay**:

-Handles the display of the KWIC index in a user-friendly format.
+  - Handles the display of the KWIC index in a user-friendly format.

 The design promotes encapsulation, reusability, and separation of concerns, making it easier to maintain and adapt the system.

+---

-Eight Queens (8Q)
+# Eight Queens (8Q)

-Method 3: Pipes-and-Filters
+## Method 3: Pipes-and-Filters

 The Pipes-and-Filters method for the Eight Queens problem structures the solution as a series of independent processing stages:

-NQueens Class:
+- **NQueens Class**:

-Implements the N Queens solver, handling initialization, queen placement, and solution validation through a recursive method.
+  - Implements the N Queens solver, handling initialization, queen placement, and solution validation through a recursive method.

-Methods:
+### Methods:

-initialize: Sets up the board.
+- `initialize`: Sets up the board.
-place_queens: Recursively places queens, storing valid configurations.
+- `place_queens`: Recursively places queens, storing valid configurations.
-is_safe: Checks if a queen can be placed in a specified position.
+- `is_safe`: Checks if a queen can be placed in a specified position.
-display_solutions: Formats and prints all found solutions.
+- `display_solutions`: Formats and prints all found solutions.

 This architecture allows for clear data flow through distinct steps, enhancing modularity and flexibility, with the potential for parallel processing and easy integration of new filters if needed.